DaizeDong/Unified-MoE-Compression/README.md

 **[Shwai He](https://shwai-he.github.io/)\*, [Daize Dong](https://daizedong.github.io/)\*, [Liang Ding](https://liamding.cc/), [Ang Li](https://www.ang-li.com/)**

-**This is the official implementation of the paper [Demystifying the Compression of Mixture-of-Experts Through a Unified Framework](https://arxiv.org/abs/2406.02500).** We provide a comprehensive framework for compressing Mixture-of-Experts models.
-Pipeline for pruning and Expert Trimming is based on the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
-The quantization is implemented based on the [AutoAWQ](https://github.com/casper-hansen/AutoAWQ) and [AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ).
+> **This is the official implementation of the paper [Demystifying the Compression of Mixture-of-Experts Through a Unified Framework](https://arxiv.org/abs/2406.02500).** We provide a comprehensive framework for compressing Mixture-of-Experts models.

 ## Introduction